 The important thing is that you are staying inside your home more.
 Social distancing can be difficult, but it’s important that we prevent overwhelming the hospitals with too many sick people at the same time.

-We want to prevent that the doctors and nurses in the hospitals have to choose who lives.
+We want to prevent the doctors and nurses in the hospitals have to choose who lives.
 That is the most important thing at this moment.

 In the Netherlands, measurements are being taken.
 All restaurants are closed, events with more than 100 people are canceled, people are working from home, schools are closed, and some need to self-quarantine.